cmu-cs-academy/desktop-cmu-graphics/README.md

 ## Dependencies

-Desktop CMU Graphics is heavily dependent upon the Pygame and Pycairo graphics libraries.
-Additional functionality like image processing and other backend features depend on other smaller libraries.
+Desktop CMU Graphics depends upon the Pygame and Pycairo libraries for core functionality like event handling and drawing.
+Additional functionality like image processing and web requests depend on other smaller libraries.
 These libraries should be installed automatically when you install this package via pip, and they are already included within the zipped version of the package.
 Dependency versions:

 - Pygame >= 2.0.0
 - Pillow >= 7.2.0